smclacke/minishell/SARAH_TD.md

 ~~QUOTES~~

--> split on quotes and spaces correctly so initial list of tokens is good
+----> handle quotes with spaces on either side (until when then? need to find the last quote)
-	> pretty simple while loopidyloop
+----> then handle the letters on either side of the quotes

-	> don't forget to check either side of the quotes for chars
+!!!
 -> take quoted tokens from lexer and break them up futher in parser, what am i checking for? (how is the parser handling quoted tokens?)